-Watch our film series for useful tips on flexible working: carerswales.org/ flexibleworking You can also download the guide, Let's talk about flexible working: carerswales. org/flex-working-guide Your rights in work Without the right support, the stress and pressure of juggling work and care can lead people to leave their jobs.
+Watch our film series for useful tips on flexible working: carersuk.org/wales/flexible-working Your rights in work Without the right support, the stress and pressure of juggling work and care can lead people to leave their jobs.
 It's important, therefore, to find out about your rights and about any support that is available.
 Your rights at work come from two sources:

 - The law gives you 'statutory rights', which everyone has. - Your contract of employment gives you 'contractual rights', which can be more generous than statutory rights.
 The following information is about statutory rights.
 However it is always worth checking your contract of employment, staff handbook or letter of appointment to see if you have any contractual rights on top of your statutory rights.
-All employees have a right to request flexible working after they have worked for the same employer for 26 weeks (six months), as long as they haven't already made a flexible working request within the last 12 months.
-Employers can only refuse requests for certain specified reasons.
+All employees in England, Scotland and Wales have a right to request flexible working from the first day of employment.
+Employees may also now make two statutory requests within any 12-month period.
+This law came into effect on 6 April 2024.
+Employers must agree to a flexible working request unless there is a genuine business reason not to.
+A decision to reject a request must be for one or more business reasons which are set out in the law.
 Examples of flexible working include:

 - flexitime

 - home working or remote working

+- · hybrid working

-- part-time working
+- · part-time working

-- term-time working
+- · term-time working

-- working compressed hours
+- · working compressed hours

 - working staggered hours

-- working annualised hours
+- · working annualised hours

 - job sharing

-- shift work.
+- · shift work.

 The Equality Act 2010 provides carers with protection from some forms of discrimination.
 For example, employers and providers of goods and services must not treat carers less favourably than those without caring responsibilities.
-In December 2022, the UK government confirmed its intention to make the right to request flexible working an entitlement for every employee in Britain from day one of employment.
 All employees have the right to take a 'reasonable' amount of time off work to deal with an emergency or an unforeseen matter involving a dependant.
 This could include your partner, child or parent, or someone living with you as part of your family - others who rely on you for help in an emergency may also qualify.
 The time off is unpaid unless your employer is willing to give paid time off as a contractual right.
 Examples of emergency situations:

-- a disruption or breakdown in care arrangements - the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer term arrangements for a dependant who is ill or injured (but not to provide long term care yourself) - to deal with an incident involving a child during school hours.
+- a disruption or breakdown in care arrangements - · the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer term arrangements for a dependant who is ill or injured (but not to provide long term care yourself) - to deal with an incident involving a child during school hours.

 If you have worked for the same employer for 12 months and you are responsible for a child aged under 18, you are entitled to 18 weeks' parental leave per child, which must be taken by the child's 18th birthday.
 This time off is unpaid unless your employer is willing to give paid time off as a contractual right.
-In October 2022 the UK government also confirmed their intention to introduce a day one right to one-week's unpaid leave for carers balancing a job with caring responsibilities.
-Visit carerswales.org/work to read our online information.
+The Carer's Leave Act 2023 gives employees a new right to one week's unpaid care leave per year in England, Scotland and Wales.